 & Media unites the ability to create with the means to succeed.

 Preparing students to work in a growing variety of fields that use animated digital computer graphics, 3D Graphics & Animation is operated by the nationally ranked and recognized CU Denver Digital Animation Center.

 Art History studies visual cultures, spanning ancient to contemporary art and across diverse media.
 Students hone skills in research, visual analysis, and communications, while understanding and expressing art in its social and cultural contexts.

-Art Practices is a professional degree program in studio art, where students self-select two studio art concentrations.
-The emphasis provides students with dynamic knowledge of the materials, methods, concepts and subjects to make them competitive in the global contemporary art world.
+Art Practices is a professional degree in studio art, where students gain interdisciplinary arts skills and focus on concentrations in selected areas, providing students with dynamic knowledge of materials, methods, and concepts to make them competitive in the global contemporary art world.

 Through an interdisciplinary approach, Digital Design produces designers who use technology in innovative ways and understand the cultural impact of digital technologies to produce solutions for branding, advertising, social causes and to solve human problems.

 Illustration is a practice in conceptual illustration, digital illustration, rendering, perspective, painting, exhibition preparation, professional practices and the use of various artistic and illustration techniques.